rennancockles/fastapi-vo/README.md

 ## Example

-For an introduction to FastAPI, see the <a href="https://fastapi.tiangolo.com/" target="_blank">FastAPI documentation</a>.
+For an introduction to FastAPI, see the <a href="https://fastapi.tiangolo.com/" class="external-link" target="_blank">FastAPI documentation</a>.

 Here's a quick example. ✨